-📶 HyperLab Main Module - user HLUser4, instance #1 on WORKSTATION... 👝 💿 💌 back up the database, database.
+📶 HyperLab Main Module - user HLUser4, instance #1 on WORKSTATION... 👝 💿 💌 back up the database, move the single backup file to a safe location.
+This must not be on the same computer!

 12.3.
 Database backup

 Regular backup of your working environment is essential if you want to avoid a dreaded data loss accident.
 Fortunately, as HyperLab stores every important piece of information in a database, this is reduced to just two simple steps: